g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 ### Ideas are cheap

 One useful piece of startup culture: "you have to ship".
-It is _not_ that your perfect idea is ruined by imperfect implementation: your idea is nothing until it exists; all implementations are an improvement over an idea. <a href="#fn:2" id="fnref:2">2</a>
+It is _not_ that your perfect idea is ruined by your imperfect implementation.
+No: your idea is nothing until it exists; any implementation is an improvement over a mere idea.
+Things which exist are instantly superior to things which don't.<a href="#fn:2" id="fnref:2">2</a>

 <br><br>